Guru.com Strengths, Domain Expertise, and Key Differentiators

 Guru.com Customers in ARTW Customer Database

 Leveraging a rigorous data-centric research methodology, APPS RUN THE WORLD asks the simple question: Who’s buying Guru.com applications and why?
 And we provide the answers – supported by decades of research – to our clients around the world.
 Our Customer database has over 100 data fields that detail company usage of Guru.com and other enterprise apps by function, customer size, industry, location, implementation status, partner involvement, Line of Business Key Stakeholders and IT decision makers contact details.
 List of Verified Guru.com., customers.

 Ownership: - x

-Key Verticals: Automotive, Banking and Financial Services, Communication, Construction, Real Estate, Consumer Packaged Goods, Distribution, K12, Higher Education, Healthcare, Leisure and Recreation, Hospitality, Life Sciences, Manufacturing, Media, Faith Based Nonprofit, Youth and Elderly Care Nonprofit, Special Cause Nonprofit, Oil and Gas, Professional Services, Retail,
+Key Verticals: Automotive, Banking and Financial Services, Communication, Construction, Real Estate, Consumer Packaged Goods, Distribution, K644, Higher Education, Healthcare, Leisure and Recreation, Hospitality, Life Sciences, Manufacturing, Media, Faith-Based Nonprofit, Youth and Elderly Care, Special Cause Nonprofit, Oil and Gas, Chemicals, Professional Services, Retail,

 Guru.com Key Enterprise and Cloud Applications